 |While Driving||While Parked|

-Everything listed under "While Driving" and the following.
+Everything listed under "While Driving" as well as:

 This table describes the tasks of each party.

 The Media implementation included in AOSP uses Car UI Library to enable customization, and provides a base theme and structure that can be adopted as is, or modified according to the following restrictions.
 The following table describes OEM responsibilities regarding Media customization.

 |SHOULD||Adjust overall theme and styling, including color pallette and sizing|

 |MAY||Modify high-level structure of Media (for example, tab placement)|